 Erbaluce di Caluso ‘Nramia’

-2016 Erbaluce ‘Nramia’ Vino Bianco – 12.5% abv, 12 mths affinamento on the lees in stainless-steel, bright pale yellow/miele, the nose is crystalline, Valle d’Aosta fresh, snow pure with delicate, lime spremuta, soft, pure, grape & yellow plum fruit notes, with racy, glacial, granite freshness coursing through it – spettacolare!
+2016 Erbaluce ‘Nramia’ Vino Bianco, Ravera Chion – 12.5% abv, 12 mths affinamento on the lees in stainless-steel, bright pale yellow/miele – the word ‘Nramia’ is dialect for the honey/lemon colour of the wine, but the wine is unofficially Erbaluce di Caluso DOC, as it was in vintage 2015, & it will be again in vintage 2018 (as 2017 was not made due to hail, purtroppo)!
+The nose is crystalline, Val d’Aosta fresh, snow pure with delicate, lime spremuta, soft, pure, grape & yellow plum fruit notes, with racy, glacial, granite freshness coursing through it – spettacolare!
 Similarly to the taste, it’s very delicate, with glistening purity, the finest of creamy leesy texture, so transparent & Alpine pure, a hint of yellow pressee/spremuta, of citrus pulp; love its effortless weight, of minerals, mica bright, the most delicate of bianco spina fragrance, layered, yet remains so prim & pretty.
-Gorgeous.
+Gorgeous, but only 1,500 bts produced.
+Vintage 2018 Erbaluce di Caluso will be available from Sept’19.